 Please check the Infineon Life Cycle Assessment for more details.

-Handling of hazardous substances at Infineon
+Sustainable handling of hazardous substances

 A wide variety of chemicals is required in the manufacturing of semiconductors, some of which are hazardous substances.
 At Infineon, we responsibly manage the handling of hazardous substances to safeguard human health and environmental protection.